Abhay117004/SweetShopManagementSystem/README.md

 A complete web-based management system for sweet shops, built with Flask and React.
 This application helps shop owners manage their inventory, customers, and orders efficiently.

+**NOTE** - This website i deployed and can be accessed via the followng link https://sweet-shop-management-system-five-umber.vercel.app/
 ## Features

 - **Firebase Authentication** with email/password and Google OAuth